Howard and Sharon Johnson’s Story

 - Doors throughout the home are at least 4 inches wider than a typical home

-- Front door has bench or surface area to place parcels
+- The front door has bench or surface area to place parcels

 - Rocker style light switches throughout the home in wall-contrasting colors and lower (42-48“ off the floor); electric outlets are higher (18” or higher above floor) and no more than 10 feet apart in every room